BitcoinDesign/Guide/guide/transactions/introduction.md

 ##### [Change](#)

-If the amount of the payment/s is lower than the amount the user has funded the transaction with, there will be some change remaining.
+If the amount of coins you funded the transaction with exceeds the amount you need for the payment there will be some change remaining.
+Your wallet would generate a new change address in the background where the remaining bitcoin would be sent.

-Usually this change is returned back to the users wallet because in the background a new "change address" would be created to receive it.
 It's also possible for you to allow the user to choose where this change goes (for example to a payment channel of the user on Lightning).

 ---

 #### [Fee](#)

-Fees are dependent on the amount of data the transaction uses.
+Fees are paid to miners as they must do work to validate transactions.
+The amount you pay is dependent on the amount of data a transaction uses, and the urgency.

+A memory pool is a waiting list for transactions that every node and miner keeps.

+A transaction with many inputs would be larger in size and in turn be more difficult for a miner to validate.
+So the size of the transaction increases based on how many coins it was funded with, and amount of individual payments that it contains — there is also a fixed overhead cost for every transaction.

+The time a transaction takes to get included in a block is dependent on the fee.
+The fee is included in transaction and subtracted from the change.

 The smallest transaction is about 226 virtual bytes, and the lowest fee is 1 satoshi.
 This means the transaction would be 226 satoshis.

 Also the fee to get a transaction into the next block depends on how congested the network is — see mempool.

-The size of the transaction increased based on how many coins it was funded with, and payments that it contains — there is also a fixed overhead cost for every transaction.

-The time a transaction takes to get included in a block is dependent on the fee.
-The fee is included in transaction and subtracted from the UTXO that you may receive as change.

 ##### Reader Notes

 - There is no fixed fee, or percentage based fee with bitcoin on-chain transactions.
+- The smallest fee you can pay is 226 satoshis but the smallest amount you can send is 5460 satoshis.

+#### Fee & Mempool

+- How demand drives the fee up

 ---